-Stepping Stones runs both public and private rural tours.
-Public rural tours are open to all potential volunteers and will be at chosen locations determined by Stepping Stones.
+Both public and private rural tours can be arranged and led by Stepping Stones.
+Public rural tours are open to all potential volunteers and will be scheduled for chosen locations.
 All public tour dates will be advertised on our website and social media platforms.
-Private rural tours can be arranged by Stepping Stones for school and corporate volunteer groups.
+Private rural tours can be arranged for high school and corporate volunteer groups.
 These tours will be tailored to each group’s preferences.

 - Anhui, Guangde

 - Henan, Dengfeng

 - Jiangsu, Wuxi